Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

         fontFootNote.font = UIFont.preferredFont(forTextStyle: .footnote)
     }
 </code></pre>
  - Be careful that the containers fit their contents: using constraints is the best way to perform this task using dynamic values.
+Don't forget to include the settings for the navigation/tab/status bar and toolbar items that will be handled by the **[Large Content Viewer](./dev-ios-wwdc-19261.html)**.
  - Don't forget to adapt the [color contrast](./criteria-ios.html#colours) to the text size.

 </div>